Nexon shares hit record high after strong start for Nintendo karting rival

 By Sam Nussey

-TOKYO, June 2 (Reuters) - Nexon Co Ltd's 3659.T shares hit a record high on Tuesday following the strong start for a mobile version of its hit karting franchise.
+TOKYO, June 2 (Reuters) - Nexon Co Ltd's 3659.T shares hit a record high on Tuesday following the strong start for a mobile version of its hit karting franchise, as the gaming company looks to mobile for new audiences for its top titles.

-Fast-paced racer KartRider Rush+ was downloaded more than 10 million times in its first two weeks and met with positive reviews, which drew contrast with the early lack of a multi-player option that hobbled Nintendo Co Ltd's 7974.T Mario Kart Tour.
+KartRider Rush+ was downloaded more than 10 million times in its first two weeks.
+It met with positive reviews, which drew contrast with the early lack of a multi-player option that has hampered the performance of Nintendo Co Ltd's 7974.T Mario Kart Tour.

-Shares in Tokyo-listed Nexon, founded by South Korea billionaire Jungju Kim who retains the largest stake, were up 1.6% at the midday break on Tuesday, extending this year's rise to 63%.
+Shares in Tokyo-listed Nexon, founded by South Korea billionaire Jungju Kim who retains the largest stake, closed up 1.25% on Tuesday, extending this year's rise to 63%.

-The gains come as Nexon last month reported an 80% jump in first-quarter revenue in Korea with titles like long-running online roleplaying game MapleStory benefiting from consumers staying home due to the coronavirus outbreak.
+The gains come as Nexon last month reported an 80% jump in first-quarter revenue in South Korea with titles such as long-running online roleplaying game MapleStory benefiting from consumers staying home due to the coronavirus outbreak.

-While the virus is boosting gaming demand, for Nexon that result was offset by a fall in revenue in its other largest market China, which it attributed to the shutdown of PC cafes.
+While the virus is boosting gaming demand, that result was offset by a fall in revenue in Nexon's other largest market, China, which it attributed to the temporary closure of PC cafes.

+Nexon's titles have a huge following in its top two markets.
+KartRider on the PC has 380 million registered users, and the company has estimated more than half of Koreans have played it.

+The firm is a pioneer of in-game purchases that have become a major earner for cross-platform hits such as Fortnite from Epic Games.

+Nexon held 518 billion yen ($4.8 billion) in cash at March-end.
+It plans to spend $1.5 billion on minority stakes in listed companies with "leading entertainment portfolios", Chief Executive Owen Mahoney said in a statement on Tuesday.

-The release of a mobile version of its hit title Dungeon&Fighter being made with China's top gaming company Tencent Holdings Ltd 0700.HK has been pushed back to the summer.
+Nexon is developing a mobile version of its hit title Dungeon&Fighter, partnering with China's biggest gaming company, Tencent Holdings Ltd 0700.HK.
+The game has been pushed back to the summer due to "fine tuning".

-Nexon, a pioneer of the in-game purchases that have become a major earner for cross-platform hits like Fortnite from Epic Games, has more than 380 million registered users for KartRider on the PC.

 (Reporting by Sam Nussey; Editing by Christopher Cushing)